idugalic/reactive-company/README.md

 	}
 }
 ```
+##### Functional

+Functional programming model is not implemented within this application.
+I am not sure if it is posible to have both models in one application.

 Both programming models are executed on the same reactive foundation that adapts non-blocking HTTP runtimes to the Reactive Streams API.